mukulele/signalk-lwm2m/README.md

 Monitor and control your vessel from remote (as long as CAT-M is in reach) at low cost.

 ## Remarks
-A example set-up my CAT-M modem on a Raspberry is a seperate project.
+An example set-up of your CAT-M modem is a seperate project.
 (under developemt under github/mukulele).

 ## Plugin Installation